arthpatel573/Data-Integration-for-property-price-prediction-in-Victoria-/README.md

 |Age|The age of the property at the time of selling|
 |Latitude|The Latitude of the property|
 |Longitude|The Longitude of the property|

+# External data

+**gtfs.zip** - Contains the information on travel schedules and routes for trains (PTV) in Victoria.

+**vic_suburb_boundary** - Includes shape file of Victoria with suburb boundries and their location.

+**council.txt** - Contains information of suburbs for each council.

+**crimebylocationdatatable-yearending31march2016.xlxs** - contains all crimes data for VIC.

+**school-ranks.html** - Comprises of the information on school ranks.

+**schools.xml** - This xml file includes data about schools, their types and locations.

 # Environment setup